-Numbrix for iPhone review
+Numbrix for iPhone full review

 Numbrix is a cool £1.79 puzzle game from Parade.
 The game was created by Marilyn vos Savant, Parade magazine’s resident genius and advice columnist.
 But for a few fixable faults, the game is perfection.

 You’re presented with a 9-by-9 grid.
 Some numbers between 1 and 81 are already placed for you in the grid - the more difficult the puzzle, the fewer numbers you start with.
 Your job is to fill in the empty spots, sticking to one rule: Each number must touch the number immediately before and immediately after it, either on the vertical or horizontal axis - not diagonally.
 Once you’ve finished a puzzle, you should be able to trace a path from 1 to 81 without lifting your finger.